Dodge Charger (1969-1970)

-Second-year, second-generation Chargers received minor exterior changes.
+Second-year, second-generation Chargers received only minor exterior changes.
 A revised grille had a center divider, and taillights became rectangular and recessed into the rear panel.
-For 1969, the base Dodge Charger and Charger R/T were joined by three new models, the SE, 500, and Daytona.
+The base Dodge Charger and Charger R/T were joined by three new models, the SE, 500, and Daytona.

 Dodge Charger SE

 The SE (Special Edition) package featured leather bucket seats, wood-grain steering wheel, and wood grain inserts on the instrument panel.
 Chrome rocker moldings, deluxe wheel covers, and hood-mounted turn-signal indicators were also included.
 The SE package could be had by itself or with the R/T package, making an R/T-SE.

 The Charger 500 model was purpose-built to help Dodge be more competitive on the big tracks of NASCAR.
 Whereas the standard Charger featured hidden headlights in a recessed grille, the 500 had a flatter grille with fixed headlights to improve aerodynamics.
 The flying buttress roof design, found to create drag at high speeds, was changed to a flush-mounted rear window.

 Standard drivetrain for the Charger 500 was the 440 Magnum motor and three-speed Torqueflite automatic.
 The suspension package included heavy-duty torsion bars, stiffer shocks and rear springs.